 Buffer and Spring-$17 https://www.deltateamtactical.com/OMEGA-MFG-Universal-Fit-Buffer-Spring-Endplate-Castle-Nut-Kit–For-Buffer-Tube-Mil-Com-_p_4238.html Don’t really need the tube, end plate, castle nut for this build but this is about as cheap as you are going to find a buffer and spring.
 UPDATE 4/14/17- Deltateamtactical now offers buffers and springs separately.

 Flash Hider-$9 https://www.deltateamtactical.com/Omega-Mfg-AR-15-12×28-TPI-GI-Bird-Cage-Flash-HIder-556-223-A2_p_4632.html.
 An alternative is a simply a thread protector. or grind/turn the threads off your barrel.
 You don’t really need a flash hider on a lightweight rifle.

 Delta Team Tactical has free shipping over $100 if you order all that stuff at the same time.

 -Prices are rounded up to the nearest full dollar.

 -Total cost does not include shipping costs, lower receiver transfer fees, taxes or tools need to build.
-I would estimate at least $100 more for shipping etc.
+I would estimate at least $100 more for the above taxs/fees/shipping etc.

 -Total weight may be different than mine since I couldn’t find exact matches for what I used like the buffer and gas block.
 You can take weight out of a standard buffer to cut weight.
 The flash hider is full size not cut down like mine.
 You might try a thread protector to cut weight.